New Perspectives on Axion Misalignment Mechanism: Axion Misalignment Mechanism with a Nonzero Initial Velocity

-We now specify two benchmark types of initial condition of $\dot{\theta}_i$ to find concrete form of solutions given by Eqs.~\ref{eq: theta_sol}.\\ \underline{\textbf{Type-I IC: $\dot{\theta}_i=-\delta H_i$,}} where $\delta$ is a constant parameter independent of ${\theta}_i$.
-To simplify discussions we choose the convention of $\delta\geq0$ without loss of generality \footnote{The late time evolution of the field with $\delta<0$ is nearly the same as their $\delta>0$ counterpart.}.
-While the detailed UV physics leading to such initial conditions is not our focus here, they may arise from an AD-like scenario \cite{Dine:2003ax}, which readily gives $|\dot{\theta}(t_i)| \sim H(t_i)$ upon PQ-breaking at $t_i \sim m_{\hbox{\st{pl}}}/f_a^2$ \footnote{The specifics of initial velocity depends on the radial mode in the UV model.
+We will assume standard cosmology (i.e. radiation domination (RD), $n=4$, thus $\theta(t)\propto1/\sqrt{t}$) except when considering inflationary effects.
+The energy density of the axion evolves as $\rho_a(t)=\frac{1}{2}\dot{\theta}^2(t)f_a^2+\frac{1}{2}m_a(T)^2\theta(t)^2f_a^2$, and relic density can be estimated as: \beq \Omega_a= m_a(T_o)m_a(T=0)\theta_o^2f_a^2\frac{s_0}{{s(t_o)}\rho_c}, \eeq where $\theta_o\equiv\theta(t_o)$, $t_o$ implicitly depends on $\dot{\theta}_i$, $s_0$ and $\rho_c$ are the current-day entropy and critical density, respectively.\\ We now specify two benchmark types of initial condition of $\dot{\theta}_i$ to find concrete form of solutions given by Eqs.~\ref{eq: theta_sol}.\\ \underline{\textbf{Type-I IC: $\dot{\theta}_i=-\delta H_i$,}} where $\delta$ is a constant parameter independent of ${\theta}_i$.
+To simplify discussion we choose the convention of $\delta\geq0$ without loss of generality \footnote{The late time evolution of the field with $\delta<0$ is nearly the same as their $\delta>0$ counterpart.}.
+While the detailed UV physics leading to such initial conditions is not our focus here, they may arise from an AD-like scenario \cite{Dine:2003ax}, which readily gives $|\dot{\theta}(t_i)| \sim H(t_i)$ upon PQ-breaking at $t_i \sim m_{\hbox{\st{pl}}}/f_a^2$ (assuming PQ-breaking during radiation domination around $T\sim f_a$) \footnote{The specifics of initial velocity depends on the radial mode in the UV model.
 The AD mechanism can generate a initial velocity with a varying ratio to the Hubble rate, see e.g. \cite{Dine:2003ax, Akita:2017ecc,Akita:2018zma}.}.
-Applying this IC to the Eq.~\ref{eq: theta_sol} in RD we find
+Applying this IC to Eq.~\ref{eq: theta_sol} in RD we find